Closed form estimates for missing counts in multidimensional incomplete tables: Data Analysis

-To determine the missing data mechanism, we fit Models 1-4 (see Subsection 2.1) to the data in Table 5.
+To determine the missing data mechanism, we fit Models 1-4 (see Section 2.1) to the data in Table \ref{t5}.
 The system of equations for Model 2 (NMAR for $Y_{1}$) yields $\hat{\alpha}_{1..} = 0.0721$ and $\hat{\alpha}_{2..} = 0.0258$ implying that boundary solutions do not occur.
-We use the `ecm.cat' function of the `cat' package in R software to fit the above models using the EM algorithm.
-Let $G^{2}$ denote the likelihood ratio statistic for testing the goodness of fit of each of the Models 1-4 against the model in (\ref{eq11.1}).
-The table below gives the log-likelihoods, $G^{2}$ values and degrees of freedom (d.f.) for the tests. \vone {\bf Table 6}.
-Comparison of fit among models.
+We use the closed-form MLE's in Section 2.1 to fit the above models.
+Let $G^{2}$ denote the likelihood ratio statistic for testing the goodness of fit of each of the Models 1-4 against the perfect fit model.
+The table below gives the $G^{2}$ values, $p$-values and degrees of freedom (d.f.) for the tests. \vone

-From the above table, we deduce that the best fit model is $\alpha_{..k}$ (MAR for $Y_{1}$) based on minimum $G^{2}$ value = 0.96 and $p$-value = 0.6177.
+We usually don't consider perfect fit models (see the example in Baker, Rosenberger and Dersimonian (1992)) for model selection so that $\alpha_{i..}$ is discarded.
+From Table \ref{t6}, based on $p$-values, the plausible models for the data in Table \ref{t5} are $\alpha_{...}$, $\alpha_{.j.}$ and $\alpha_{..k}$.
+However, we deduce that the best fit model is $\alpha_{..k}$ (MAR for $Y_{1}$) based on minimum $G^{2}$ value = 2.0949.
 This implies that the missingness in the variable `Secession' depends on the observed variable `Independence'.
 This dependence is expected because if one is unsure about voting for Slovenian's secession from Yugoslavia, then one is also most likely decided about Slovenian independence.
-Note that `Secession' differs from `Independence' here since independence without secession was also possible with the formation of a new internal state. \\ The table of expected cell counts using the closed-form estimates (see Subsection 2.1) is given below. \vone {\bf Table 7}.
-Expected cell counts for model $\alpha_{..k}$ using closed-form estimates.
+Note that `Secession' differs from `Independence' here since independence without secession was also possible with the formation of a new internal state. \\ The table of expected cell counts using the closed-form estimates (see Section 2.1) is given below. \vone

-Next, consider WLOG the subtable of Table 4 in which data on $Y_{1}$ and $Y_{2}$ are missing as shown below. \vone {\bf Table 8}.
-Subtable $Y_{1}Y_{2}$ of Table 4.
+Next, consider WLOG the subtable of Table \ref{t4} in which data on $Y_{1}$ and $Y_{2}$ are missing as shown below. \vone